-Recent Status: A recent record for the species 2018 in Ipswich.
+Recent Status: A number of records for the species in Ipswich.

 Life Style: A single brooded species that flies by day during June, July and August.
 The larvae feed on the rootstock of Ajuga reptans where they hibernate and then in the stems during spring.
 They pupate in or about the larval habitation.

 Identification: This species and E. pullana are similar and variable.
 They are marked in dark brown to black and plumbeous grey fasciae.
 Costal strigulae may be whitish and some of the darker fasciae may be edged whitish or ochreous.
-They are only reliably separated by breeding from the larvae or by genitalia dissection.
+Worn specimens are only reliably separated by genitalia dissection.
 More Info